websockets/ws/doc/ws.md

     `'ping'`, and `'pong'` events can be emitted multiple times in the same tick.
 To improve compatibility with the WHATWG standard, the default value is `false`.
 Setting it to `true` improves performance slightly.
-  - `createConnection` {Function} An alternative function to use in place of `tls.createConnection` or `net.createConnection`.
-This can be used to manually control exactly how the connection to the server is made, or to make a connection over an existing Duplex stream obtained elsewhere.
   - `finishRequest` {Function} A function which can be used to customize the headers of each HTTP request before it is sent.
 See description below.
   - `followRedirects` {Boolean} Whether or not to follow redirects.
 Defaults to